btjones-me/blogging/mlops.md

 # MLOps at UKHO

+## plan:

+- Brief intro to UKHO & ML at UKHO
+- Define MLOps
+- Challenges of teams
+  - What does "bad" look like
+  - What are the risks of not putting in good practices/standards/pipelines
+- What does "good" look like
+  - What are the benefits of adopting good practices
+  - What is the value / benefit
+- What are we doing as an organisation
+  - Git track code, DVC track data and artifacts
+  - End to end pipelines to reproduce model and artifacts
+    - "the disposable model"
+    - environment management (poetry)
+    - cloud compute spin up with cml
+  - Automated testing, linting, formatting standards
+  - GitFlow + DVC
+  - Automated deployment pipelines
+  - Data management
+    - raw data immutable
+    - discoverable, accessible data (S3)
+    - data categorisation/ descriptive statistics
+  - Model evaluation
+    - cml continuous evaluation
+    - Pull requests with results
+    - MLFlow [?]
+    - Model cards
+  - Monitoring
+    - Inspecting performance post deployment

 At UKHO, we work on a vast array of data science problems, many of which requiring highly complex and experimental machine learning solutions.

 Over time as we mature as an organisation, we're constantly exploring new ways to strike the balance between rapid experimental progress and robust, repeatable, production-ready code.